botpress/botpress/docs/guide/docs/general/philosphy.md

 The new Flow Builder and Dialog Manager make it much easier for developers to build and debug complex conversation flows.
 Since the new system is also entirely stateless, Botpress now fully and seamlessly scales to multiple instances.

+### Changes between Botpress 1.0/1.1 and Botpress X

+Botpress X isn’t meant to be backward compatible with Botpress 1.0/1.1, although your old bots should theoretically run without much change to the code.
+Be aware that we deprecated the Convos in favor of the new Flow Builder and Dialog Manager.
+For these reasons, we suggest that you bootstrap a new Botpress X bot and manually migrate the logic to Botpress X.